User Guides - Sentinel-3 Altimetry - Operating modes - Sentinel Online

 LRM employs conventional pulse-limited altimeter operation, as used in the ERS and ENVISAT satellites.

-To facilitate autonomous operations, LRM and SAR modes use one of two on-board tracking modes.
-Traditional autonomous, closed loop tracking of range and gain may be used where the altimeter range window is autonomously positioned based on on-board NRT analysis of previous SRAL waveforms.
+The instrument needs to position its data recording window at the likely time of the return echo.
+To facilitate autonomous operations, LRM and SAR modes use one of two on board tracking modes.
+Traditional autonomous, closed loop tracking of range and gain may be used where the altimeter range window is autonomously positioned based on on-board analysis of previous SRAL waveforms.
 Alternatively, an open loop tracking mode is available where the altimeter range window is positioned using a priori knowledge of the surface height stored on-board the instrument in a one-dimensional along track Digital Elevation Model (DEM).
+Until March 2019, Sentinel 3A and 3B follow different acquisition mode masks.
+With the update of the OLTC version on Sentinel 3 A, performed on 13th March 2019 its acquisition mode mask is now identical to that for Sentinel 3B.

 Figure 1: Sentinel-3 tracking modes (open loop/closed loop) per observed surface (Credit: ESA)